WHAT IS FALCONRY?

 There are three classes of falconry permits: apprentice, general and master.
 Prior to the issuance of any falconry permit, applicants are required to successfully complete an exam (administered by the department) relating to the basic biology, care and handling of raptors, literature on raptors, and laws and regulations pertaining to raptors.

 Falco peregrinus was federally delisted in 1999 and the U.S. Fish and Wildlife Service allowed for the limited take of nestling peregrines in the western U.S. beginning in 2001.
-More recently, the Fish and Wildlife Service along with the Atlantic, Mississippi and Central Flyway councils approved the limited take of “passage” peregrines in the eastern U.S. These falcons are first-year northern, or Arctic, peregrines that breed in northern Canada and Alaska and southern Greenland, migrate along the eastern coast during the fall, and winter in Central and South America.
+More recently, the Fish and Wildlife Service along with the Atlantic, Mississippi and Central Flyway councils approved the limited take of “passage” peregrines in the eastern U.S. These are first-year northern, or Arctic, peregrines that breed in northern Canada and Alaska and southern Greenland, migrate through the eastern U.S. during the fall, and winter in Central and South America.
 The northern population is much larger than the less migratory eastern population found in the eastern U.S.

 MORE ABOUT PEREGRINE FALCONS